Summary: This article has some handy tips to learn and improve your item in the Graphics categories.

 Elements subscribers are likely to be working within the creative industries already.
 They’re looking for assets that help them to complete their work quickly and easily.
 They have the skills and tools to create their own simple items when they need them.

-See examples below of items that do not meet our quality standards for Elements:
+See examples below of items that do not meet our quality standards

 Do not Upload: Rudimentary graphics.